Beach Fishing For Salmon: Gear And Methods

 The Cast And Retrieve

-The retrieval speed is generally faster than what you would use in a river.
+The retrieval speed is generally faster than what I would use in a river.
 These salmon are aggressive feeders and won’t hesitate to chase down their prey.
 Regularly twitch and rip and pause the lure to add more action to the lure.
 I discuss the effectiveness of this in my articles:

 If you decide to venture out to an exposed sandbar during low tide, be mindful of the tide level to ensure you don’t get stranded.
 Even though the water may appear shallow and calm, the current can be deceptively strong.